-The town is located on a great plain where the wind hardly blows, the consequence of it, very high temperatures in the summer, the temperatures then easily can rise up to 40 degrees Celsius and even more.
+The town is located on a great plain where the wind hardly blows, the consequence of it is very high temperatures in the summer.
+The temperatures can easily reach 40 degrees Celsius (104 degrees farenheit) or more.

-Trikala town is the financial, cultural and tourist centre of the prefecture of Trikala.
+Trikala town is the financial, cultural and tourist center of the prefecture of Trikala.
 It is an ideal place for a short break or for excursions.
-Litheos, the river, flows right through the town and ensures that the city has its own character.
-There are nice terraces, nice squares and promenades.
-There are many important monuments such as the Asclepeion, the castle, the mosque Kursum Tzami, the traditional neighborhood with mansions "Varousi", the post-Byzantine churches and the Ethnological museum.
+Litheos, the river, flows right through the town and ensures that the city has a special character.
+There are nice terraces, pretty squares and promenades.
+There are many important monuments such as the statue of Asclepeion, the castle, the mosque Kursum Tzami, the traditional neighborhood with mansions name Varousi, the post-Byzantine churches and the ethnological museum.

 The most known sight of the prefecture is the world-famous Meteora.
 Very impressive are the Pindos mountain range with beautiful forests and rivers, Kalambaka, Pili, Elati, Pertouli, Aspropotamos and Kastraki.

-There are a lot of cultural activities organized in the region.
-Known Greek artists come every summer to give concerts and all kind of exhibitions are organized.
-Summer festivals are almost in every village.
-Very often People are dressed in traditional costumes to attend these events.
+There are a lot of cultural activities available in the region.
+Every summer, known Greek artists come to give concerts and all kind of exhibitions are organized.
+Summer festivals are held in almost every village.
+Very often people dressed in traditional costumes attend these events.

-Trikala has an harmonious landscape, there is a balance between mountains and plains.
-The climate is very changing, temperatures can vary considerably and on the Pindos mountain in the winter it always snows.
+Trikala has a scenic landscape, there is a balance between mountains and plains.
+The climate is inconsistent, and temperatures can vary considerably.
+It always snows on the Pindos mountains in winter.

-Trikala is an important regional trade centre, it is a fertile agricultural region (for cotton).
+Trikala is an important regional trade center.
+It is also a fertile agricultural region where cotton is grown.

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer